koujinogaku/sysgraph/README.md

 //                 ex. root# cp sysgraph.php /var/www/html/.
 //            5.
 Access to sysgraph.php on apache from web browsers.
 //                 ex. http://web/sysgraph.php
 //            6.
-You can control to access by .htaccess or any methods.
+You can control to access by .htaccess and some way.
 /////////////////////////////////////////////////////////////////////////